- About Us

 Digitally transformed businesses preparing their workforce accordingly will be the winners while others will lose their competitive advantage.
 Industrial revolutions destroy existing businesses but create new ones.
-UK specializing in the finance sector, Germany investing on value-added production and US focusing upon the IT industry have become the winners of the revolution.
+The UK specializing in the finance sector, Germany investing in value-added production and the US focusing upon the IT industry have become the winners of the revolution.
 It is hard to predict who will win tomorrow, but it is possible to see what needs to be done to become a winner.

 The numbers and possibilities are frightening, and it brings to our minds the great social devastations we read in the Oliver Twist.
 The world has experienced to live through again the painful times in Oliver Twist.
 There are tasks for companies, international organizations, banks, trade unions, and governments to prepare for the new period with previous lessons in the past.
 In the coming articles, we will focus on these tasks.